openwns/documentation/usersGuide/modules/dll/wifimac/experiment1.rst

    An example ``campaignConfiguration.py`` can be found in ``openWNS/tests/system/WiFiMAC-Tests--main--1.0/PyConfig/experiment1``

-First, we import the neccessary package to handle the generation of simulation scenarios:
+First, we import the necessary package to handle the generation of simulation scenarios:

 .. literalinclude:: ../../../../../.createManualsWorkingDir/wifimac.tutorial.experiment1.campaignConfiguration.import